zekro-archive/DiscordBot/README.md

 Also a special thanks to Sophie, who helped me a lot developing some features of that bot and better performance coding. <3

-Another lovely thanks to all of our "Trupp Lätzl"-Discord members and team for testing the bot and using it.
+Another lovely thanks to all of our "Trupp Lätzl"-Discord members and team for testing the bot and using it and also a special lovley thanks to all members on my Dev Discord helping me a lot with new experiences and a lot of helpful hints. :)